influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/influx_inspect.md

 ##### [ `-show-duplicates` ]

-Show keys which have duplicate or out-of-order timestamps.
+Flag to show keys which have duplicate or out-of-order timestamps.
 If a user writes points with timestamps set by the client, then multiple points with the same timestamp (or with time-descending timestamps) can be written.